-2. Lift footrest up and away from lounge until it is raised into position.
+2. Grasp the pull strap (located on the front edge of the footrest) and lift footrest up and away from lounge until it is raised into position.

 3. The gap between the footrest and seat should provide ample room to enter and exit the lounge.
 If you wish, however, you can unlatch the footrest and push it against the lounge seat.